Quick Links

 At Greenhill, we follow the Leeds Agreed syllabus for Religious Education.

-The syllabus uses and reflects the Curriculum Framework for RE in England published by the RE
+The syllabus uses and reflects the Curriculum Framework for RE in England published by the RE Council in 2013.
+It adapts this non-statutory guidance to respond to local needs and experience.
+To achieve a broad and balanced curriculum, the syllabus is built around three aims.
+R.E. should

 ensure that all pupils: